Team997Coders/BB2018BallFindingVision/readme.md

 Please see the `build.gradle` file for where to change these.

 ## Further Documentation
-Youtube videos are located on the [Spartan Robotics](https://www.youtube.com/channel/UCekeDJzimFuocARIjuiDrGQ) youtube channel.
-These further describe the system architecture, the project, provide a code walkthrough, discuss the gradle build system, and introduce automated testing.
+Youtube videos are located on the [Spartan Robotics](https://www.youtube.com/channel/UCekeDJzimFuocARIjuiDrGQ) Youtube channel.
+These further describe the [system architecture](https://docs.google.com/drawings/d/1QBvX5yAShsnoBBzIV375vycgUSIo_4coL-5SogxS-IU), the project, provide a code walkthrough, discuss the gradle build system, and introduce automated testing.